Embracing Femininity in Family Office

-In the last 20 years many more women have become decision makers both professionally and commercially in our region.
+In the last 20 years many more women have become decision makers both professionally and commercially in Asia.

 During that time the family office space has grown, we now have over 400 offices in Singapore alone and the number is rising all the time.